JesseZhuang/CSAPP/csapp/02.information/notes.md

 ### 2.3.6 Multiplying by Constants

-On most machines, the integer multiply instruction is fairly slow, requiring 10 or more clock cycles, whereas other integer operations—such as addition, subtraction, bit-level operations, and shifting—require only 1 clock cycle.
+On most machines, the integer multiply instruction is fairly slow, requiring **10 or more clock cycles, whereas other integer operations—such as addition, subtraction, bit-level operations, and shifting—require only 1 clock cycle**.
 Compilers use optimizations to replace by constant factors with combinations of shift and addition operations, e.g., rewrite `x*14` with `x<<3 + x<<2 + x<<1`, or event better `x<<4 - x<<1`.
 This works for unsigned and two's complement even with overflow.

 **Practice Problem 2.38**